5ecompendium/bestiary/_creatures/lesser-thaumaturmite.md

 a successful DC 12 Dexterity
 saving throw or the item starts corroding.
-After two failed savings throws the item loses its magical qualities.
+After two failed saving throws the item loses its magical qualities.

 ***Spider Climb.*** The thaumaturmite can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

-Magic Resistance.
-The thaumaturmite has advantage on saving throws against spells and other magical effects.
+***Magic Resistance.*** The thaumaturmite has advantage on saving throws against spells and other magical effects.

 ### Actions